No Data? No Problem: Synthesizing Security Graphs for Better Intrusion Detection: Entity and Event Distribution

-We present the distributions of \textit{entity type} and \textit{event type} across four commonly-used public provenance datasets in Figure \ref{fig:label_stats}.
+We present the distributions of \textit{entity type} and \textit{event type} across six commonly-used public provenance datasets in Figure \ref{fig:label_stats}.
 The distributions exhibit a typical long-tail pattern and reveal significant data imbalance.